Pyomo/mpi-sppy/mpisppy/examples/acopf3/Readme.rst

 =====
 Contingency Constrained OPF

+This example is not fully developed as of October 2020.

 To use this, egret must be installed (also run egret/thirdparty/get_pglib_opf.py and then you still might have to make sure the directories match.)